 Once all undergraduate degree requirements have been met, including the completion of at least 128 semester hours, students will graduate with the Bachelor’s degree and formally enter the Master of Science program.
 Students then complete an additional 15 semester hours of graduate coursework in the School of Criminology and Criminal Justice to earn the Master’s degree.

-Undergraduate students who think they might be interested in eventually pursuing the PlusOne program should make an appointment to meet simultaneously with the School of Criminology and Criminal Justice undergraduate academic advisor (Nicole Labrecque-Blue, 617.373.4145) and the undergraduate program assistant (Jennifer Smith, 617.373.3327) at the earliest opportunity to make sure the program is the right fit.
+Undergraduate students who think they might be interested in eventually pursuing the PlusOne program should make an appointment to meet with the School of Criminology and Criminal Justice undergraduate academic advisor (Nicole Labrecque-Blue, 617.373.4145) first and then the graduate program coordinator (Jennifer Smith, 617.373.8849) at the earliest opportunity to make sure the program is the right fit.
 Early contact and ongoing advising are key to successful Plus One programs.